PC-Logix/LanteaCraft/README.md

 ================
 TODO:

-Adding a new gate model, Atlantis along with a DHD for it.
+Adding 7X7 stargates, Atlantis along with a DHD for it.
+[IN PROGRESS]

+Adding Iris to stargates.
+[IN PROGRESS]

--DONE!- Adding a Milky Way DHD model instead of a block. -DONE!-
+Adding a Milky Way DHD model instead of a block.
+[DONE]

-Powering gates with IC2, UE, or BuildCraft power.

-Possibly using Naquadah for power generation.
+Adding a chargable crystal for power from the DHD [IN PROGRESS]

+Allowing DHD to power the Stargate [IN PROGRESS]

+Adding Naquadah Generators.
+[IN PROGRESS]

+Adding Custom Decor Blocks.
+[Not Started]

+Adding Weapons of all kinds.
+[Not Started]

+Adding a form of MALP if possable [Not Started]

 ================